HatefDastour/ENGG_680/README.md

 ## Datasets

-* The dataset, denoted as "UofC_Daily_1990.csv," was obtained from  https://climate.weather.gc.ca/.
-This version of the dataset exclusively comprises daily records for 'Max Temp (°C)' and 'Min Temp (°C)' pertaining to the year 1990.
-These specific variables were employed for educational purposes within the context of class notes for ENGG 680.
+* The dataset, denoted as "**UofC_Daily_1990_Q1Q2.csv**," was obtained from the source https://climate.weather.gc.ca/.
+It contains data exclusively pertaining to the following meteorological parameters for the initial six months of the year 1990: daily maximum temperature (°C), daily minimum temperature (°C), daily mean temperature (°C), total precipitation from rainfall (mm), total snowfall (cm), and the cumulative total precipitation (mm).
+It is noteworthy that this dataset was specifically employed for instructional purposes in the context of the course "ENGG 680."

 ## Lecture Handouts